My role at IBM Research:

 Recently, I hosted an audio podcast called Inside IBM Research (Soundcloud) The program featured short conversations with IBM researchers who used their skills to solve real-world problems (poverty, access to education, economic and political transparency, etc.)

 Outside of IBM, I contribute articles to various publications.
-A recent article appears in The Forward: The Mystery Behind the Lost Books of a Cherished Lublin Yeshiva
+One of my favorite articles appears in The Forward: The Mystery Behind the Lost Books of a Cherished Lublin Yeshiva

 My formal education: